Ruth Thompson Dickins: Personal life

 Dickins attended Hollins College in Roanoke, Virginia, graduating in 1928.
-Later that year, she married John William Dickins, a prominent cotton merchant and planter, whom she met while he stayed with her family in the 1920s.
+On January 24, 1929, she married John William Dickins (December 8, 1901 - March 13, 1977), a prominent cotton merchant and planter, whom she met while he stayed with her family in the 1920s.
 Mr. Dickins, the son of a wealthy doctor, was a graduate of Mississippi College, where he was a star baseball player and student body president, and later founded the John Dickins Cotton Company.
 Dickins and her husband purchased a lot of her family's property, including their 1800-acre plantation, after the death of her father, to help her mother with finances.

-Dickins gave birth to her first daughter, Dell Elizabeth Thompson Dickins, in 1935.
-A second daughter, Dorothy Jane Dickins, was born in 1938.
+Dickins gave birth to her first daughter, Dell Elizabeth Thompson Dickins, on September 10, 1934.
+A second daughter, Dorothy Jane Dickins, was born on October 28, 1938.
 Their family lived in a mansion on North Deer Creek Drive, a few doors down from her mother's house.
+Dell married Vincent Scoper, future Mississippi senator, on February 11, 1956.
+Dell died on January 5, 2023.

 Dickins was described as a "sportswoman" who enjoyed fishing and hunting.
 She was reportedly close to her mother, often helping her with household duties and collecting rent on her behalf from farming tenants.

+Dickins died of heart failure on January 22, 1996 in Greenville, Mississippi.